|

 Landed: May 1944, Biak Island Assault

 Note: Biak Island Assault. " Det.
-B 8th FC Sq, will land at ????(sp), as soon as the tactical situation permits and augument Co B in establishing the 33rd FCC (Temp).
+B 8th FC Sq, will land at ????(sp), as soon as the tactical situation permits and augment Co B in establishing the 33rd FCC (Temp).
 It will reinforce Det "A"(?) and establish an Identification Section

 |